GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

 ## Creating a directory to store files for this project

 - Switch to the split_tracker user
+  - sudo -u split_tracker

 - Create the directory
   - sudo mkdir /projects
   - cd /projects
-- Create the subdirectories for the databases
-  - sudo mkdir mongodb
-  - sudo mkdir postgres
 - Creating the directory for SSL
   - sudo mkdir ssl
+- Creating a directory for storing links to config files
+  - sudo mkdir configs

 - Changing the ownership and permissions
   - Change the ownership
     - sudo chown -R split_tracker:databases /projects
   - Change the permissions
     - sudo chmod -R u=rwx,g=rwx,o=rx /projects

+- Exit the user
+  - exit

 - XXX I will need to add the actual contents of this repo in here too